vrnithinkumar/vimrc/NOTES.md

 ### Insert
 - `i` is used for inserting.
+- `I` is used for inserting in the first of line. `^i` is equivalent to this.

 ### Dot to repeat
 - `.` will repeats last executed action.
 Will repeating the last action VIM will consider all changes inside an insert mode to exit as single action.
 - It will repeat every keystroke inside the insert mode.

 ### Undo
-- 'u' for undoing.
+- `u` for undoing.
 From the moment we enter Insert mode until we return to Normal mode, everything we type (or delete) counts as a single change.

 ### Delete
 - `d`     id used for deleting a character.